NOME (NOME) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NOME Historical Price

-According to the latest data gathered on NOME live price page, the current price of NOME is 0.0194985USD.
-The circulating supply of NOME(NOME) is 5.34M NOME , giving it a market capitalization of $104.12K.
+According to the latest data gathered on NOME live price page, the current price of NOME is 0.01924776USD.
+The circulating supply of NOME(NOME) is 5.34M NOME , giving it a market capitalization of $102.78K.

 In the past month, NOME has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that NOME could witness further price changes in the near future.